- [email protected]

 Advisor: Shannon McFarlin

-Kristen Tuosto is a bone biologist interested in understanding the influences of early life nutritional environment on bone growth and development.
-She is also interested in how early life nutritional environment contributes to developmental plasticity and phenotypic variation of bone morphology and how that information can be used to understand the skeletal variation observed in early Homo fossils.
+Kristen Tuosto is a bone biologist interested in understanding the influences of early life environmental adversity on bone growth, development, and maintenance.
+She is also interested in how early life environmental adversity has contributes to developmental plasticity and phenotypic variation of bone morphology, and how that information can be used to better understand the skeletal variation observed in early Homo fossils.

 B.A., Anthropology, University of California-Berkeley, 2015